preetsanjam/Web_Development/JavaScript/advanced-js/notes.md

     - `location.host`: This property returns the hostname and the port number of a URL, if the port is specified.

     The `location` object has three main methods: `assign()`, `reload()` and `replace()`.
+- The **Document Object Model (DOM)** is the hierarchical tree created for the `document` object, which contains the elements that are a part of the current document.

+    **Need for DOM:** There is a need to identify a document's components for event management, DOM manipulation or dynamic CSS implementation, where DOM aids immensely.

+    **DOM Node:** A DOM Node is an object that is created for every HTML element on a page.
+In other words, a DOM Node is an HTML element on an HTML page.